pepper-jk/homebrew_5e/mounts.md

 >***Wild Charge (3/Day).*** The elk gains resistance to bludgeoning, piercing, and slashing damage, doesn’t provoke opportunity attacks when it moves out of an enemy’s reach, and can move through spaces occupied by other creatures until the end of its turn.
 Each creature in the elk’s way must make a DC 11 + PB Strength saving throw or take 13 (3d6 + 3) bludgeoning damage and be knocked prone.
 On a successful save, the creature takes half as much damage and isn’t knocked prone.
 >
 >### Reactions
 >***Antler Parry.*** If either the elk or its rider would be hit by a melee attack, the rider may use their reaction to command the elk to use his antlers to fend off the foe.
-The elk may either oppose disadvantage against the melee attack or add 2 to its AC and the AC of its rider against all melee attacks from the foe.
+The elk adds 5 to its AC or its rider's against the attack.
 >___

 >___